 As I’ve faced discouragement in ministry, these simple choices have helped me encourage myself in the Lord.

-- Read God’s word, especially those verses that speak of hope and victory.
+- Read God’s Word, especially those verses that speak of hope and victory.
+Every time you read the Bible, you are actually re-configuring the circuits in your brain and reinforcing Biblical values and truth.

 - Do something pro-active.
 Take action to move forward.
 In David’s case he took specific action to resolve the problem.
 He rallied his troops to chase down the Amalekites.